OpenConextApps/simplesamlphp-module-stepupsfo/docs/stepupsfo.md

 token registration portal via the `skipentities` setting, if that portal uses said IdP for authentication.

+When using the skipentities setting on an IdP, you must ensure that AuthnRequests are signed so users cannot circumvent stepup by manipulating an unsigned AuthnRequest.

 After setting the configuration up, you supply the following to the persons running the SFO service: